AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 Same pattern should be applied for the `std::process` module and the function `exit`, but as we will see in [Redundant program termination scheme with a bad exit code](#redundant-program-termination-scheme-with-a-bad-exit-code), we recommend to remove the import of `std::process` and the call to the `exit` function.

-## Unused mutable let bindings.
+## Unused mutable let bindings

 The keyword `mut` is used for let bindings which don't need to be mutable.
 Variables `key`, `data` and `iv` do not need to be mutable, remove `mut` keyword from the associated `let` bindings.
 TODO LINK SEC: more info on `iv` meaning, type (static?) and security issue;

-## Restricted portability due to the usage of `HOME` environment variable.
+## Restricted portability due to the usage of `HOME` environment variable

 At line 50 the usage of the `HOME` environment variable restrict the program to run correctly only on Linux/Unix/BSD based operating systems as this environment variable is only set by default on those OS.
 Use another environnement variable, and preferably an environnement variable created and set by the program itself.